-Rather than persisting the current state of an entity, an event sourced entity persists all of the events that led to the entity reaching its current state.
+Rather than persisting the current state of an entity, an event-sourced entity persists all of the events that led to the entity reaching its current state.
 These events are stored in a journal.
-When the current state of the entity is needed, the journal is read, and each event is replayed, to compute the current state of the entity.
+When the current state of the entity is loaded into memory, the journal is read, and each event is replayed, to compute the current state of the entity.

-One of the biggest advantages of event sourcing in a distributed system is that the state of the entity can be reliably replicated to other services and views.
-Unlike a CRUD based entity, where there’s no inherent way to know whether a particular update has been replicated elsewhere, event sourced entities can take advantage of the fact that their events are persisted to a log, and use offset tracking in that log to track which systems have replicated which events.
-This is a fundamental building block necessary to implement Command Query Responsibility Segregation (CQRS), as it allows read side views to be kept up to date by consuming the event log.
+One of the biggest advantages of event-sourcing in a distributed system is that the state of the entity can be reliably replicated to other services and views.
+Unlike a CRUD-based entity, where there’s no inherent way to know whether a particular update has been replicated elsewhere, event-sourced entities can take advantage of the fact that their events are persisted to a journal, and use offset tracking in that journal to track which portions of the system have replicated which events.
+This is a fundamental building block necessary to implement the Command Query Responsibility Segregation (CQRS) pattern, as it allows read-side views to be kept up-to-date by consuming the event log.

-Event sourced entities offer strong consistency guarantees.
+Event-sourced entities offer strong consistency guarantees.
 Event sourced entities are sharded across every node in a stateful service deployment - at any given time, each entity will live on exactly one node.
-If a command arrives on a particular node for an entity that lives on a different node, that command is forwarded by the proxy to the node where the entity lives on.
+If a command arrives on a particular node for an entity that lives on a different node, that command is forwarded by the proxy to the node that contains that particular entity.
 This forwarding is done transparently, the user function has no knowledge of it occurring.

-Because each entity lives on exactly one node, that node can handle commands for each entity sequentially.
-Hence, there are no concurrency concerns relating to event sourced entities, each entity handles one command at a time.
+Because each entity lives on exactly one node, that node can handle messages for each entity sequentially.
+Hence, there are no concurrency concerns relating to event-sourced entities, each entity handles one message at a time.

-- The state is the current state on an event sourced entity instance.
-It is held in memory by an event sourced entity.
+- The state is the current set of values of an event-sourced entity instance.
+It is held in memory by an event-sourced entity.

 - Command handler

 - A command handler is the code that handles a command.
-It may validate the command using the current state, and may emit new events as part of its processing.
-A command handler must not update the state of the entity, except by emitting new events.
-If a command handler does update the state, then when the entity is passivated, those updates will be lost.
+It may validate the command using the current state, and may emit events as part of its processing.
+A command handler must not update the state of the entity directly, only indirectly by emitting events.
+If a command handler does update the state, then when the entity is passivated (removed from memory), those updates will be lost.

-- An event is a piece of data that gets persisted indicating something that happened to the entity.
+- An event is a piece of data that gets persisted and that indicates a change has occurred to an entity.
 Events are stored in a journal, and are read and replayed each time the entity is reloaded by the state management system.

 - Event handler

-- An event handler is the only thing that is allowed to update the state of the entity.
+- An event handler is the only piece of code that is allowed to update the state of the entity.
 It receives events, and, according to the event, updates the state.

-- A snapshot is a recording of the entire current state of an entity, persisted periodically (eg, every 100 events), as an optimization so that when the entity is reloaded from the journal, the entire journal doesn’t need to be replayed, just the changes since the last snapshot.
+- A snapshot is a recording of the entire current state of an entity, persisted periodically (eg, every 100 events), as an optimization.
+With snapshots, when the entity is reloaded from the journal, the entire journal doesn’t need to be replayed, just the changes since the last snapshot.